 237 Coliseum Drive

 The Georgia General Assembly created the State Licensing Board for Residential and General Contractors in 2004 to regulate individuals engaged in construction.
 A residential contractor performing a total value of work above $2,500 must have a license with the Residential Contractor Division.
 General contractors defined by Code Section 43-41-2 must be licensed with the General Contractor Division.

-There are five other divisions under the State Construction Industry Licensing Board: The Division of Conditioned Air Contractors, Division of Electrical Contractors, Division of Low Voltage Contractors, Division of Master and Journeyman Plumbers, and Division of Utility Contractors.
+There are five other Boards: Georgia State Board of Conditioned Air Contractors, Georgia State Board of Electrical Contractors, Georgia State Board of Low Voltage Contractors, Georgia State Board of Master and Journeyman Plumbers, and Georgia State Board of Utility Contractors.
 These trades are required to be licensed under their respective division.
 None of these are required to carry a bond or general liability insurance at this time.

 Yes, general and residential contractors must carry general liability insurance.
 All licenses are required to carry a minimum of $500,000 per occurrence, except for residential-basic contractors who must carry a minimum of $300,000 per occurrence.